Skip to main content

 Fulfilled / Partially fulfilled

-Status becomes fulfilled on the “Posted At” date in Shopify, which is the date the fulfillment was created.
+Status becomes "fulfilled: on the “Posted At” date in Shopify, which is the date the fulfillment was created.

-Increase COGS and decrease Inventory.
+• Increase COGS decrease Inventory.

 • Reduce Deferred revenue and Inventory.